AdaSalvadorAvalos/conditioned-morpher-transformer-model/README.md

 # Conditioned Morpher Transformer model (CMT)

 As part of the methodological experiments of the [Freesound Loop Generator](https://github.com/AdaSalvadorAvalos/freesound-loop-generator/tree/main), a custom Transformer model, the Conditioned Morpher Transformer (CMT), was developed to perform audio loop morphing with explicit conditioning on style and tempo.
-This model extends the capabilities of the pretrained RAVE model by enabling smooth interpolation between audio loops while controlling perceptual attributes.
+This model extends the capabilities of the pre-trained RAVE model by enabling smooth interpolation between audio loops while controlling perceptual attributes.

 ![CMT Architecture](assets/overview_model.jpg)